We're on a mission to make mental wellness simple, relatable, and actionable.

 Like all good stories, our founders, Megan Rafuse and Jordan Axani met by chance.

 Megan, a clinical therapist, and Jordan, a researcher and speaker, shared a similar interest in imposter syndrome and how much it had impacted their own journeys.

 After a number of chats, often about their similar experience of living with the "I'm not good enough" type of thinking, they decided to take a leap as strangers and launch a podcast called Impostercast.
 It would explore the moments in life where we fake it the most.

 To their surprise, it took off and soon became a top-20 podcast on iTunes, demonstrating that so many of us feel like we're faking it everyday.
 As it turned out, they weren't alone in their feeling like frauds.
 In fact, it's become one of the unifying traits of all of our clients.

 There was a bond of their personalities and ideas.

 As they became closer as friends and allies, they began to look for more opportunities to collaborate.

-At the same time, Megan opened up Shift, a therapy clinic in downtown Toronto, while Jordan took over Disruptt, a speaking agency focused on mental health and social innovation.
+At the same time, Megan opened up Shift as a therapy clinic in downtown Toronto, while Jordan took over a speaking agency focused on mental health and social innovation.

 Both businesses were alike.
 They both consisted of world-class leaders who were passionate about helping others find their "more", whether through individual therapy, group workshops, or speaking to large audiences.

-Soon, the decision was made to bring both businesses together as Shift, a collaborative mental health practice that is dedicated to making mental health relatable, actionable and innovative.
+The decision was made to bring both businesses together as Shift Collab, a collaborative mental health practice that is dedicated to making mental wellness simple, relatable, and actionable for leaders.